Kane & Lynch: Dead Men: Downloadable content

 Downloadable content was made available for Kane & Lynch on April 17, 2008, entitled "The Dope Bag".
 This contained four new maps: Clean Cut, Hooker's Trail, Flying High, and Hasta La Vista, plus adding 250 Gamerscore for the Xbox 360 version bringing the total to 1250.

 Audio

-The Kane & Lynch: Dead Men Original Soundtrack was composed, arranged, and produced by Jesper Kyd and released on November 23, 2007.
-There are currently no intentions to release the soundtrack for sale, however, the special edition of Kane & Lynch: Dead Men contains a bonus disc with six tracks.
+The Kane & Lynch: Dead Men Original Soundtrack was composed, arranged, and produced by Jesper Kyd.
+Danish musicians, Peter Peter and Peter Kyed, who are most known for their work with Nicolas Winding Refn's earlier films, including his Pusher trilogy, and his Netflix series; Copenhagen Cowboy.
+While the soundtrack was never released physically or digitally, certain pieces of music can be found on YouTube.
+The special edition of Kane & Lynch: Dead Men contains a bonus disc with six tracks.

 Mobile phone adaptation

 The mobile shooter runs players through 38 levels across five different scenarios, such as a bank or nightclub mission.
 Players control one of the men while the other follows, offering cover and support.

 Reception

 Kane & Lynch: Dead Men received "mixed or average reviews" on all platforms according to video game review aggregator Metacritic.

 GameTrailers stated that although there are some flaws, the package as a whole made it "easy to recommend".
 On the other end of the scale, NTSC-uk called the game "a sickly mess of a game with the multitude of negatives undermining every positive".

 The Australian magazine PC PowerPlay cited "great dialogue", "impressive locations" and "satisfying action" as highlights, while criticising its length and the final act of the game, suggesting it "loses ambition" compared to the earlier parts of the game which "[took] some pages out of Mann's notebook".
 Edge gave the Xbox 360 version a score of six out of ten, stating that "its scenarios are striking in scope, but its gunplay can't quite keep pace.
 It features some moments of truly cinematic vision, but the technology and framework can't quite do them full justice".
 In Japan, Famitsu gave the PS3 and Xbox 360 versions a score of one eight and three sevens, for a total of 29 out of 40.